 8. UNDERSTAND PROGRESS REPORTS,GRADES and CREDITS

 It’s amazing how many parents do not understand our public school’s system of assessment.
 You should understand what grading system your district uses and know when to expect grades and report cards.
 If you see a pattern of declining performance, call your child’s teacher and ask for a conference.
 Your child’s cumulative file contains their test scores, grades and report cards from kindergarten though graduation.
 It is your right to view this file at any time.
-Once high school begins, meet with your child’s counselor so you both understand how many credits are needed to graduate.
+Once high school begins, meet with your child’s counselor/advisor so you both understand how many credits are needed to graduate.
 Know the difference between required courses and electives.
 Understand what colleges expect from their incoming freshman.
 If your child gets behind in credits, find out your district’s plan for credit recovery.
 By 11th grade, students deficient in credits are usually sent to continuation school or a county program and do not graduate from their home school.

 9. USE YOUR SCHOOL’S RESOURCES